FIRST DAY : CUSCO – OLLANTAYTAMBO – KM 104 – WIÑAYWAYNA

-the inca trail begins with transfer from the hotel to the train station.
-Train to KM 104.
+the inca trail begins with transfer from the hotel Cusco to the train station Ollantaytambo.
+Where we will take the Train to KM 104.
 At this point we start trek for 3 hours approximately to the well preserved remains of the ruins of Wiñay Wayna (2900 mts. altitude).
 On the way we can see beautiful waterfalls.
 After lunch, we keep walking for about 2 more hours to get the sungate and then we go down to Machupicchu town ( aguas calientes )

-SECOND INCA TRAIL DAY : AGUAS CALIENTES TO MACHU PICCHU
+SECOND DAY : AGUAS CALIENTES – MACHU PICCHU – CUSCO.

 Included / Not Included